SMBC Group: Yakuza exclusion ordinances

-Since 2011, Japan's law regulators enacted a series of efforts to battle organized crime activities in the country.
-This includes exclusion ordinances that made it illegal to do business with yakuza gang members.
+Since 2011, Japan's law regulators have enacted a series of policies aiming to battle organized crime in the country, such as exclusion ordinances that made it illegal for banks to do business with yakuza gang members.
 In 2013, the Financial Services Agency, Japan's financial watchdog, started an investigation of the three mega banks over possible ties to organised crime after Mizuho banking group was accused of lending more than US$2 million to people affiliated with organized crime groups in Japan.
 The probe also focused on compliance practices and risk management systems of the banks.

 In order to distance themselves from the yakuza, the Japanese Bankers Association's members, including SMBC Group, started to compile their own lists on yakuza and other so-called anti-social forces to keep undesirable persons from using their services.

 2012 SMBC Nikko Securities insider trading probe

 In June 2012, an employee of SMBC Nikko securities was arrested for alleged insider trading due to suspicions of having leaked information on tender offers.
 The employee allegedly provided leaked information on tender offers for at least more than 10 firms to a company top personnel and other recipients.
 One such piece of information was regarding a management buyout bid by a wine trading house, Enoteca Co., before the takeover bid was listed on the Tokyo Stock Exchange's Second Section in February.

-The said employee worked for SMBC Nikko on secondment from Tokyo-based Sumitomo Mitsui's banking unit since October 2009.
-He was the deputy head of investment banking at that time and was loaned from SMBC bank.
+At the time, the employee worked as the deputy head of investment banking for SMBC Nikko, on secondment from Tokyo-based Sumitomo Mitsui's banking unit since October 2009.
 He became the first banker from a major Japanese brokerage to be detained for suspected insider trading since 2008.
 He was ultimately convicted by Yokohama District Court in 2013 and charged with prison sentence of 2 years and 6 months.

 As a consequence of this event, The Tokyo Stock Exchange fined SMBC Nikko Securities 80 million yen (US$1.02 million).